 The Blue Pool in Bermagui is rated as one of Australia’s most beautiful rock pools, but because of its location (370 kilometres from Sydney and 647 kilometres from Melbourne), it doesn’t get much press.
 The plus side to its remoteness, of course, is that it doesn’t get crowded.

-We discovered the Blue Pool on an afternoon drive around Tilba and Bermagui and even after spending a couple of days surrounded by Narooma’s mesmerizing waterways, we were blown away by the brilliantly-colorful pool.
+We discovered the Blue Pool on an afternoon drive around Tilba and Bermagui and even after spending a couple of days surrounded by Narooma’s mesmerizing waterways, we were blown away by the brilliantly colourful pool.

-Despite it’s name, the Blue Pool is actually not blue but deep green-green.
+Despite its name, the Blue Pool is actually not blue but deep green-green.
 To truly appreciate it, you have to see it from the cliff top Lookout first.
 It is located near the carpark, just off Pacific Drive.
-In the context of its surrounding landscape the Blue Pool looks like a pressing gem stone.
-It’s vivid emerald water is set off by the honey-colored rocks and the endless blue of the Pacific Ocean.
+In the context of its surrounding landscape, the Blue Pool looks like a pressing gemstone.
+Its vivid emerald water is set off by the honey-coloured rocks and the endless blue of the Pacific Ocean.

 To reach the pool for a swim or a snorkel, follow the stairs from the carpark down to the water level.
 There is plenty of marine life in the pool, so if you bring your snorkelling gear, give it a go.

 Once you are done exploring Narooma’s plentiful natural attractions, it’s time to visit some of the adorable villages in the surrounding countryside.
 And the first village you will want to check out is Tilba.
 There are actually two villages near one another: Central Tilba and the smaller Tilba Tilba.
 If you have time, visit both.
 They are conveniently located between Bermagui and Narooma so you can visit them as part of your trip to Bermagui.